DevSilv/DevSilv.github.io/README.md

 # silvuss-thoughts

-This project contains a website with my (silvuss's) thoughts.
+This project contains a website with my (silvuss') thoughts.
 I treat it as my blog.
 You can find here, for example, thoughts on technical writing, and philosophic thoughts.

 ## Table of contents